hec933/CS35L-Store-Website/README.md

 - This project implements an online store website using Next.js.
 It provides basic functionality for users to view products and add them to the shopping cart.
 - We are implementing the checkout process for products added to the shopping cart.
 - We are integrating the login feature by utilizing a user authentication API.
-- Utilized : JavaScript, TypeScript, Next.js, React, Firebase
+- Utilized : JavaScript, TypeScript, Next.js, React, Vercel, Firebase

 ------
 ## Setup